Our approach to the fall semester

 The safety and wellbeing of our people are paramount.
 No one will be asked to take risks they don’t feel are appropriate for their particular circumstances; we know that the pandemic has differential effects on members of our community.
 Each of us will be asked to do our best to ensure the health and safety of others.

 The Ford School will deliver a first-rate policy education to our undergraduate and graduate students, in a safe, high-quality, flexible manner that is attuned to issues of equity.
-A team of faculty experts is working hard to inform our teaching plans for the fall, including online, in-person, and hybrid formats, with significant input from students and staff.
+A team of faculty experts is working hard to inform our teaching plans for the winter, including online, in-person, and hybrid formats, with significant input from students and staff.

-We'll offer a combination of approaches to Ford School teaching in the Fall, depending on the type and size of each course, and pedagogical choices.
+We'll offer a combination of approaches to Ford School teaching in the winter, depending on the type and size of each course, and pedagogical choices.
 Many courses will provide safe in-person opportunities for small-group discussions, team projects, presentations, etc.

 Every course at the Ford School, even those that can involve some safe in-person interactions, will be designed to ensure full access for all students, which means all courses will also be offered in a remote fashion.
 All students and faculty will be given the technical equipment, access, and support needed for excellence in teaching and learning.